data-integrations/datastream-delta-plugins/docs/datastream-cdcSource.md

 Description
 -----------
 Oracle (by DataStream) CDC Source will replicate all of the row-level changes in the databases on Oracle server.
-This source plugin integrated with [DataStream](https://cloud.google.com/datastream/) to supportt this functionality.
-DataStream plays a role as change stream provider in the context.
+This source plugin integrated with [DataStream](https://cloud.google.com/datastream/) to support this functionality.
+DataStream plays a role as a change stream provider in the context.
 A DataStream stream will be created or an existing DataStream steam will be modified to provide the change stream.

 Oracle Versions Supported
 -----------